Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Proposed Method

-As a concrete special case of the main idea, we propose a new method, \emph{\algname{D-Byz-SGDM}}, whose update rule is given in Algorithm~\ref{alg:delayed-momentum}.
-In each round $t$, the server independently samples each client with probability $p$ (i.e., $z^t \sim \mathrm{Ber}(p)^{\otimes n}$ and $\gS_t = \{i : z_i^t=1\}$).
-The selected clients refresh their momentum, while non-selected clients retain their cached value:
+As a concrete special case of the main idea, we propose a new optimizer, \algname{DeMoA}, whose update rule is given in Algorithm~\ref{alg:delayed-momentum}.
+At each round $t$, the server independently samples each client with probability $p_t$ (i.e., $\bm z^t \sim \mathrm{Ber}(p_t)^{\otimes n}$ and $\gS_t = \{i : z_i^t=1\}$).
+The server refreshes the momentum of its sampled clients with the sampled ones, while updating the momentum of non-sampled clients using the preprocessing function $\mathcal{P}$ (which reweights the cached momentum here), namely,